codio/knowledge/source/instructors/admin/integration/lti-app.rst

 Filter Learners for Mentors
 ****************************

-Enabling **Filter Learners for Mentors** to "on" will allow you to only show Mentor/Observers specific students that you wish them to see/manage in the Codio course.
+Enabling **Filter Learners for Mentors** to "on" will allow you to show Mentor/Observers only specific students that you wish them to see/manage in the Codio course.

-To set this up, edit your LTI app as set up above or send as a custom parameter adding `codio_custom_mentor_for` as a custom field entering as the parameter either the students email addresses or their LMS user IDs.
-To enter multiple students separate with comma (',')
+To set this up, edit your LTI app as set up above or send as a custom parameter by adding codio_custom_mentor_for as a custom field, entering as the parameter either the students' email addresses or their LMS user IDs.
+To enter multiple students, separate with commas (',').

 Example:

 .. code:: ini